Peccato e passioni

 Who is the slave of sin where he flees?
-Wherever he goes, He takes behind himself.
+Wherever he goes, he carries himself.

 Join us